Azure/iotedge-lorawan-starterkit/docs/user-guide/ci-setup.md

 ### Manual steps to recreate the environment

-In addition of running the Bicep scripts, the following action needs to be manually executed:
+In addition to running the Bicep scripts, the following action needs to be manually executed:

 1. Create a service principal with permissions as described [above](#pipeline-authentication-setup)
 1. Create a new Github Environment (Or update the existing one) to reflect the client id of the new service principal